 With basis being a cheap product, there’s lots of areas where the printer hardware can be improved.

-It’s all about stiffness, weight and precision.
+It’s all about stiffness, weight (or lack thereof) and precision.
 Also, several components come in different versions offering resolution in multiples of 2, more power or less noise.

 The more indirect improvements will be to improve the thermal characteristics surrounding the printer’s workbed.
 Adding fans to remove unwanted heat or a cabinet to keep out the cold.